-- Stick the lit end of the popsicle stick down into the graduated cylinder that contains vinegar.
-You don't need to touch the bubbles or liquid.
+Stick the lit end of the popsicle stick down into the graduated cylinder that contains vinegar.
+You do not need to touch the bubbles or liquid.
 The flame will extinguish.

-- Now, take the still-smoking popsicle stick, placing and holding it in the cylinder that contains hydrogen peroxide.
+Now, move the still-smoking popsicle stick into the cylinder that contains hydrogen peroxide.
 Again, no need to touch the bubbles or liquid in the cylinder.
-The ember where a flame once was will begin to glow more intensely as it stays in the cylinder until… the flame relights!
+The ember where a flame once was will begin to glow more intensely as it stays in the cylinder until the flame relights!

 Repeat placing the popsicle stick into the vinegar cylinder and the flame will once again extinguish.
 Replace the popsicle stick in the hydrogen peroxide cylinder and, once again, the flame is reignited.